 But the good thing is that we can increase the rate of hair regrowth.
 You have to brush their hair as much as you can.
-It’s necessary to brush daily when it start to their coat regrow.
+It’s necessary to brush daily when it starts to their coat regrow.
 But it will not grow back as the great Pyrenees shedding.

 You can feel the roughness when touching the coat.
-That’s the undercoat as I told before, the guard hair will come after this undercoat.
+That’s the undercoat as I told you before, the guard hair will come after this undercoat.

 Regular brushing is necessary as it can tangle up their hair.
 It will stick to the outer coat.